How it works

 No matter the customer or occasion, there are all kinds of opportunities for shopping in San Francisco.
-If you're looking for designer duds, unique items, or souvenirs, Bounce recommends the visiting the following options for shopping in San Francisco:
+If you're looking for designer duds, unique items, or souvenirs, Bounce recommends visiting the following options for shopping in San Francisco:

 High-end clothing stores: Union Square is ground zero for shopping in San Francisco.
 If upscale department stores are your thing, head to Neiman Marcus or Barneys New York.
 More into the intimacy of luxury boutiques?
 Walk over to Maiden Lane, which is gated for most of the day for safe pedestrian strolls and prime (window) shopping.
 Plus: Westfield San Francisco Centre is a more budget-friendly option with hundreds of retailers from which to choose.

 Vintage and thrift shops: The Mission District has the highest concentration of quality vintage and thrift shops in San Francisco.
 Be sure to check out Thrift Town for its endless inventory and Mission Thrift for fun finds.

 Souvenirs: If you're the type of person who likes to take a piece of their travels home with them, or wants to buy souvenirs for loved ones, look no further than the shops at Pier 39.
 Skip limited last-minute purchases at SFO in favor of Pier 39's Keychain Store, the Cable Car Store, and Only in San Francisco.

 San Francisco offers a diverse array of dining options, running the gamut from some of the best street food to upmarket hotspots.
 Check out the following selections to truly appreciate and get a taste of the culinary fare unique to San Francisco:

 Cioppino's: Located in Fisherman's Wharf, this restaurant is named after its signature dish that originated in San Francisco in the 1800s.
 Cioppino is an Italian-American seafood stew in a savory tomato broth served with sourdough toast.
 It's also on the menu at a number of restaurants across the city, including the legendary Tadich Grill in Downtown San Francisco.